Average Weather in May in Bergen Norway

 The average daily incident shortwave solar energy in Bergen is increasing during May, rising by 1.1 kWh, from 4.4 kWh to 5.6 kWh, over the course of the month.

 Average Daily Incident Shortwave Solar Energy in May

 For the purposes of this report, the geographical coordinates of Bergen are 60.393 deg latitude, 5.324 deg longitude, and 348 ft elevation.

 The topography within 2 miles of Bergen contains very significant variations in elevation, with a maximum elevation change of 1,808 feet and an average elevation above sea level of 441 feet.
 Within 10 miles contains very significant variations in elevation (3,245 feet).
 Within 50 miles contains large variations in elevation (5,463 feet).

 The area within 2 miles of Bergen is covered by artificial surfaces (43%), trees (26%), water (16%), and shrubs (13%), within 10 miles by trees (30%) and water (20%), and within 50 miles by water (50%) and trees (19%).

 This report illustrates the typical weather in Bergen year round, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

-The station records are corrected for the elevation difference between the station and Bergen according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.
+For each station, the records are corrected for the elevation difference between that station and Bergen according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 All data relating to the Sun's position (e.g., sunrise and sunset) are computed using astronomical formulas from the book, Astronomical Tables of the Sun, Moon and Planets , by Jean Meeus.